Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Numerical Experiments

 \section{Numerical Experiments}

 We have implemented a basic version of EVNNs with architectures of type (A) or (A') in PyTorch \cite{pytorch} as a proof of concept.
-In this section we present numerical results of our implementation of the algorithms presented in Section~\ref{sec:applications} on several benchmark problems.
+In this section we present numerical results of our implementation of the algorithm presented in Section~\ref{sec:applications} on several benchmark problems.

 We always used the $\tanh$ activation function and networks with architectures of type (A').
 Note that these can be rewritten as networks with architectures of type (A), see Remark~\ref{rem:AvsAprimeForTanh}.
 To guide the choice of the hyperparameters for the numerical tests, we performed a rough hyperparameter study for an unrelated regression problem in 2D.
 Unless specified otherwise, we use the hyperparameters indicated in Table~\ref{tab:numExperiments_hyperparametersettings} for each subnetwork.
-To learn solutions of ODEs, only one subnetwork is necessary since we use architecture (A').
-For the Burgers equation, two subnetworks were used.
+We use networks with architecture (A') with two subnetworks.
 To simplify the parallelization of our implementation, integrals are possibly approximated with higher precision then indicated by the integration tolerance.

 All experiments were repeated several times and mean error, maximum error, minimum error as well as the standard deviation of errors are reported as indicators of the stability with respect to network initialization.